TheDreamSaver/alexa-does-it-fly/README.md

 ## How to use it as a boilerplate?

-The source code lies in the `microservices/app/src` directory.
+The source code lies in the `src` directory.

 You might want to go through the [Alexa Skills Kit](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) for further information.